nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4a.
 The given index is invalid.

 > 4a1.
-App shows an error message to user.
+App shows an error message to user. <br>
 > Use case resumes at step 3.

 ####Use case: Edit task/event.

 **MSS**

 1. App shows a list of days/categories.
 2. User requests to list tasks/events from a selected day/category.
 3. App shows a list of tasks/events from that day/category.
 4. User requests to edit a specific task/event in the list.
-5. App edits the details of the task/event and shows confirmation to the user.
+5. App edits the details of the task/event and shows confirmation to the user.  <br>
 Use case ends.

 **Extensions**